May 2025

-A study conducted by the Williams Group found that 70% of wealthy families lose their fortune by the second generation.
+A study conducted by the Williams Group found that 70% of wealthy families lose their fortunes by the second generation.
 90% lose their fortunes by the third generation.

-When I read it, I was alarmed but not surprised.
+I read about this study in Harmon Kong's book, Values over Valuables.
+I was alarmed but not surprised.
 There are many stories of beneficiaries who have inherited wealth but failed to inherit their benefactors’ work ethic and values.
 Having more money doesn’t make good or bad habits go away.
 And money does not mend relationships.
 Bad habits and bad relationships get compounded by having more money and so in these situations, yes, the family fortunes are likely to be lost.

 Harmon’s book encouraged me to think more deeply about my life.
 My wife and I save for our boys, and we do have them as beneficiaries in our will.
 But what are we passing on to our sons?
 Are we teaching them lifelong lessons and values?
 And as they observe me, are they learning what a life-giving relationship looks like?
 Or do they see my attention absorbed by my phone?